2018 Overwatch League playoffs: (4) Los Angeles Gladiators vs. (5) London Spitfire

 The Spitfire had been underdogs in their match against the Gladiators, having never won a regular season match against them.
 The Gladiators took the first match, 3–0, including a trick play that involved Surefour staying in the spawn room as a different hero until well into the match before changing to his regular Widowmaker hero and readily picking off the open Spitfire players.
+This was later known as "THE GREAT BAMBOOZLE".
 The Spitfire responded in the following matches with adaptive changes in their team composition that prevented the Gladiators from maintaining their defense lines.
 Notably, the Gladiators chose to bench their primary main tank player Fissure, who came second place for Season MVP, for the playoffs, opting instead to replace him with the team's other main tank player, iRemiix.
 The official reason given for this decision was that "the Gladiators believe that the most effective practice and preparation is necessary in order to perform well in playoffs."